 The XSD fixed property exists.
 The default value is the XSD fixed property's value.

 The element has XSD nillable is 'true' and dfdl:useNilForDefault is 'yes'.
 The corresponding Infoset item will have the [nilled] member true, and the [dataValue] member will have no value.

+Required/Optional Element/Occurrence

+An element declaration or reference where XSD minOccurs is greater than zero is said to be a required element.

+An occurrence of an element with an index less than or equal to XSD minOccurs is said to be a required occurrence.

+An element declaration or reference where XSD minOccurs is equal to zero is said to be an optional element.

+An occurrence of an element with an index greater than XSD minOccurs is said to be an optional occurrence.

 Element Defaults When Parsing

 If empty representation is established when parsing, the possibility of applying an element default arises.
 Essentially, if a required occurrence of an element has empty representation, then an element default will be applied if present, though there are a couple of variations on this rule.
-Remember that in order to have established empty representation, the occurrence must be compliant with the dfdl:emptyValueDelimiterPolicy for the element, and for a complex element the parser must have descended into the type and returned with no unsuppressed processing error.
+Remember that in order to have established empty representation, the occurrence must be compliant with the dfdl:emptyValueDelimiterPolicy for the element, and for a complex element the parser must have descended into the type and returned with no unsuppressed Processing Error.

 The rules for applying element defaults are not dependent on dfdl:occursCountKind.
-However, if a required occurrence does not produce an item in the Infoset after the rules have been applied, then whether it is a processing error or a validation error (if validation is enabled) does depend on dfdl:occursCountKind (see Section 16.1 dfdl:occursCountKind property).
+However, if a required occurrence does not produce an item in the Infoset after the rules have been applied, then whether it is a Processing Error or a Validation Error (if validation is enabled) does depend on dfdl:occursCountKind (see Section 16.1 dfdl:occursCountKind property).

 The sections below indicate when an item is added to the Infoset, and whether it has a default or other value.
-If there is no processing error then regardless of whether an item is added to the Infoset or not, any side-effects due to dfdl:discriminator statements evaluating to true, or dfdl:setVariable statements, are retained.
+If there is no Processing Error then regardless of whether an item is added to the Infoset or not, any side-effects due to dfdl:discriminator statements evaluating to true, or dfdl:setVariable statements, are retained.

-Assuming the empty representation has been established, there are three main cases to consider:
+Assuming the empty representation has been established, there are three cases to consider:

 Simple element (not type xs:string or xs:hexBinary)